IQSS/datafest/multiple_approaches_combining_data/installation.md

 **Mac**

-1. For the Mac, please download to your `Installers` folder the [Mac ODBC Configuration Script](https://raw.githubusercontent.com/IQSS/datafest/master/multiple_approaches_combining_data/installers/mac/mac_odbc_config.command).
+1. For Mac, please download to your `Installers` folder the [Mac ODBC Configuration Script](https://raw.githubusercontent.com/IQSS/datafest/master/multiple_approaches_combining_data/installers/mac/mac_odbc_config.command).

 2. Click on the Search icon in the Mac main menu bar, or press Command-Space to bring up the Spotlight search.
 Enter "Terminal" and press Enter/Return when the Terminal application appears.